jadianes/spark-py-notebooks/README.md

-# Spark IPython Notebooks
+# Spark Python Notebooks

-This is a collection of IPython notebooks intended to train the reader on different Spark concepts, from basic to advanced, by using the Python language.
+This is a collection of [IPython](http://ipython.org/)/[Jupyter](https://jupyter.org/) notebooks intended to train the reader on different Spark concepts, from basic to advanced, by using the **Python** language.

 ## Instructions